 Not in the clichéd review sense of three musicians striking out for new territories (oh, those brave, brave musicians!), no. More a case of an audio environment for us, the listeners, to explore.
-These guys know exactly where they are and what they’re doing – they know the architecture and ambience they’re creating: the vast halls of silence illustrated by a single harmonic, the groaning bari-ous vistas, the flocks of cymbals across a distant sky, the brutal (dis)storms… They know exactly where they are.
+These guys know exactly where they are and what they’re doing – they know the architecture and ambience they’re creating: the vast halls of silence illumined by a single harmonic, the groaning bari-ous vistas, the flocks of cymbals across a distant sky, the brutal (dis)storms… They know exactly where they are.
 Their world.
 Their landscape.
 Created, filled, and offered with a yin/yang gesture of grace and ugliness.

 There’s no guide.
 No obvious thread or easy structure to mark a route or a terrain.
 There is simply space: a would-be vacuum, suffused with sound – percussive billows, abused rumbles, sharpened strings and reedy groans – sounds that often swell at the skull’s interior dimensions.

 (I’m guessing an influencing factor here is particular acoustic environment of the recording venue – the church of Santa Eugènia de Relat, Avinyó – an audio terroir that contributes to the overall spacious-yet-immediate quality; not least because it did so for Bayer’s solo album “1680” (Discordian Records, 2014), recorded in the same place.)*

 Three voices limning ten corners of an unknown landscape.

 Marcel·lí Bayer – baritone saxophone